-Specifically, if you do business in California, you need to register with the state.
+Specifically, if you do business in California, you need to register with the state and obtain a business license.
 We’ll walk through the process and simplify it.
 But first, how can you tell whether you’re legally doing business in California?

 When to register as doing business in California

 Delaware C corps—and all other corporations formed outside of California—are referred to as “foreign” corporations by the State.